fonttools/fonttools/Doc/source/designspaceLib/index.rst

 undefined in the other locations.
-In the case of information in ``public.fontInfo`` conflicting with supplied name strings in the ``<instance>`` or ``<variable-font>`` elements, or the info supplied from the source at the origin, the data in ``public.fontInfo`` should supercede that information because it is understood that the designer is using ``public.fontInfo`` to gain more granular control over the resulting font.
+In the case of information in ``public.fontInfo`` conflicting with supplied name strings in the ``<instance>`` or ``<variable-font>`` elements, or the info supplied from the source at the origin, the data in ``public.fontInfo`` must supercede that information because it is understood that the designer is using ``public.fontInfo`` to gain more granular control over the resulting font.